Something & Tonic

 "Kokonas offers a tidy list of five or six cocktails, of which the most interesting is the Something and Tonic, which changes week to week.
 I don't know if Kokonas can sustain this for a year, but I've managed to have three versions of this drink, and so far, so good.”

 Since moving on from The Heritage, Nick has spent time running bar programs in both Chicago and Charleston, SC.
 Something & Tonic was released in May of 2021.
 Since its release, Something & Tonic has won the 2022 IACP book award for Best Self-Published book and was a 2022 Top Ten Nominee for the Tales of the Cocktail Spirited Media Awards.

-Nick Kokonas (kuh CONE iss) is an award-winning bartender and longtime veteran of the hospitality industry.
-He is the author of the cocktail book Something & Tonic which explores the history of tonic and its role in the development of modern civilization.
+Nick Kokonas (kuh CONE iss) is an award-winning bartender and author.
+His cocktail book Something & Tonic explores the history of tonic and its role in the development of modern civilization.
 His book also contains 60 original recipes for tonic cocktails which explore the mixer beyond the classic application of the gin and tonic highball.
 Something & Tonic has won the 2022 IACP book award for Best Self-Published book and was a 2022 Top Ten Nominee for the Tales of the Cocktail Spirited Media Awards.
 Welcome Nick, and let’s begin with what is tonic water exactly?